garethgeorge/backrest/README.md

 By building on restic, Backrest leverages restic's mature feature set.
 Restic provides fast, reliable, and secure backup operations.

-Backrest itself is built in Golang (matching restic's implementation) and is shipped as a self-contained and light weight binary with no dependecies other than restic.
+Backrest itself is built in Golang (matching restic's implementation) and is shipped as a self-contained and light weight binary with no dependencies other than restic.
 This project aims to be the easiest way to setup and get started with backups on any system.
 You can expect to be able to perform all operations from the web interface but should you ever need more control, you are free to browse your repo and perform operations using the [restic cli](https://restic.readthedocs.io/en/latest/manual_rest.html).
 Additionally, Backrest can safely detect and import your existing snapshots (or externally created snapshots on an ongoing basis).

 **Preview**